This Healthy Sweet Potato Pudding is a super yummyandhealthy treat. It tastes just like pie filling and contains only two simple ingredients!

 - Serve cold.

-Can I serve this sweet potato yogurt to a baby??
+Can I serve this sweet potato recipe to a baby?

 You can also use plain Greek yogurt and sweeten to taste with maple syrup.

 Store any leftovers in anairtight containerin the fridge for 3-5 days.

 Plan to prepare your sweet potato ahead of time and let it chill in the fridge before you make the pudding.

 Use thick Greek yogurt for the best texture.